francisrstokes/arcsecond/tutorial/tutorial-part-2.md

 // -> { type: 'word list', words: ['HELLO', 'WORLD'] }
 ```

 As you can see from the example above, `coroutine` can be used to both express sequences of parsing operations and data transformations, in this case replacing both the need to use `sequenceOf` and `.map`.
-This was previously done using generator function which resulted in uncertain and forced typing.
-This new approach will provide better typings.

 ## Rewriting the weather data parser